List of diplomatic missions of the Philippines: History

 Another expansion of the country's diplomatic presence took place during the presidency of Gloria Macapagal Arroyo, with 67 countries hosting Philippine diplomatic missions by the end of her presidency.
 This, however, was not without controversy: in 2010 Senator Franklin Drilon questioned the need for embassies in countries with small Filipino communities, calling for a review of the Philippines' diplomatic presence worldwide.
 Arroyo's successor, Benigno Aquino III, then announced two years later the closure of ten posts (seven embassies and three consulates general): Caracas, Venezuela; Koror, Palau; Dublin, Ireland; Stockholm, Sweden; Bucharest, Romania; Havana, Cuba; Helsinki, Finland; Barcelona, Spain; Frankfurt, Germany and Saipan, Northern Mariana Islands.
 These closures have since been largely reversed under Aquino's successors, Rodrigo Duterte and Bongbong Marcos, with the 2019 reopening of the consulate general in Frankfurt, the 2020 reopening of the consulate general in Barcelona, and shortly thereafter the reopening of the embassy in Sweden.
 In 2024, the embassies in Finland, Ireland and Romania reopened after funding was approved by Congress, alongside the future reopening of the embassy in Cuba.
 Even missions closed years earlier were reopened, such as the 2018 reopening of the consulate general in Houston 25 years after it was last closed.

 Aquino's successors have generally returned to an expansion of the Philippines' diplomatic presence abroad, including the opening of new missions where they did not exist previously.
 Under Duterte, the Philippines opened its embassy in Copenhagen, Denmark on January 14, 2019, the first new embassy to open since 2012, while the first new consulate to open since 2012 opened in Istanbul, Turkey on January 2, 2020.
-Under Bongbong Marcos, the first new mission to open during his presidency is the embassy in Bogotá, Colombia, which opened on October 7, 2024.
+Under Bongbong Marcos, the first new mission to open during his presidency was the embassy in Bogotá, Colombia, which opened on October 7, 2024, while the first new consulate was opened in Busan, South Korea on January 26, 2026.

-Other missions likely to be opened include new embassies in Ethiopia, Fiji, Ghana, Kazakhstan, Panama, and Ukraine, as well as the reopening of embassies in Palau and Peru.
+Other missions likely to be opened include new embassies in Ethiopia, Ghana, Kazakhstan, Panama, and Ukraine, the reopening of embassies in Palau and Peru, and new consulates in Ho Chi Minh City and Miami.